-- Explain to subscribers clearly that you are collecting their data for marketing purposes and going to send them email campaigns on a regular basis.
-Make sure you don’t send these email campaigns to the users who signed up only to get a freebie, for example.
+- Explain to subscribers clearly that you are collecting their data for marketing purposes and are going to send them email campaigns on a regular basis.
+Make sure you don’t send these email campaigns to users who signed up only to get a freebie, for example.

-- If a user requests access to their user data, provide it to them free of charge in an electronic form.
+- If a user requests access to their user data, provide it to them free of charge in electronic form.
 If asked, delete a user’s data permanently.

 To make sure you follow all of the GDPR regulations, you can take a look at this useful GDPR checklist.